rwev/derivat/CONVENTION.md

 All source files should not exceed 250 lines.
 Files shall be broken down and parted out to separate function distinctly and orthagonally.

+## Development
+Until there are other contributors, all development will be done by on the master branch and follow the continuously edited TODO.md file in the main project folder.